South East Asia

 Operational information on the South-East Asia subregion is presented below.
 A summary of this can also be downloaded in PDF format.
 This subregion covers the following countries:

-Latest update of camps and office locations 21 Nov 2016.
 By clicking on the icons on the map, additional information is displayed.

 Budgets and Expenditure in Subregion South East Asia

 People of Concern - 2020[["Refugees",1055653],["Refugee-like situation",47925],["Asylum-seekers",54727],["IDPs",520688],["Returned IDPs",153234],["Returned refugees",5],["Stateless",1058184],["Others of concern",601829]]